atomicptr/page_speed_plus/README.md

 config.compressJs = 1
 ```

-## Other ways to improve my TYPO3 performance
+## Other ways to improve my website performance

 * Set your FE compression level to 9 in the install tool (and also add this to your .htaccess)
     ```